hculpan/MasterTools/README.md

 ./bundle.sh
 ```

-This will actually call Gradle to build the app, so the
+This will create a mac OS-compliant (at least as of Catalina)
-first command is not necessary when building a runnable
+app bundle.
+This will be created in the 'build' directory.

-image.
-The resultant image will be in `build/image`, and
+Executables are not currently created for either Window or
-will have a `start` script to launch the application.
+Linux, though the Java source code is not OS-specific.